phoenixframework/phoenix/guides/realtime/channels.md

 export default socket
 ```

 After that, we need to make sure `assets/js/socket.js` gets imported into our application JavaScript file.
-To do that, uncomment the last line in `assets/js/app.js`.
+To do that, uncomment the line `// import socket from "./socket"` in `assets/js/app.js`:

 ```javascript
 // ...